kevindoubleu/COMPFEST-Hospital/README.md

 ###### Footnotes

+I hope the frontend part is acceptable, I suck at it, but I really want to get in the academy though so I packed this with as many backend features as I can think of.
+Also I only knew about this event 1 week prior to the registration deadline :')

-I genuinely really enjoy making this webapp, using minimal frameworks, with a new language I just learned, facing all it's challenges.
+That aside though, I genuinely really enjoy making this webapp, using minimal frameworks, with a new language I just learned, facing all it's challenges.

 I hope to learn more of this in the academy, I really want to be able to do more of this, and to make it my job, and learn even more in the field!